shazow/nixfiles/README.md

 Some other notes for installing from another distro (doesn't apply for a normal install):
 - `${disk.efi}` should be mounted to `/mnt/boot/efi` (or whatever the root prefix is).
-- `${disk.extraInitrd}` should be an absolute path under the root prefix (otherwise when we install outside the root prefix, it messes up the path).

 After that, off we go: